x-vin/covidcures/docs/src/allopathic.md

 ### Further references:
 **Research articles evidencing efficacy of the protocol's therapeutic recommendations are embedded in the protocol itself.**
    - [Zelenko Protocols against Covid-19][38]
    - [A webpage that is a veritable Rosetta Stone of information about effective and evidence-based allopathic treatment protocols for Covid-19: The Zelenko Protocol][39]
    - [Vladimir Zelenko, MD][40]

-[Dr. Zelenko's Z-Stack Vitamin Cocktail: Review 2021][41]
+   - [Dr. Zelenko's Z-Stack Vitamin Cocktail: Review 2021][41]

-[Chloroquine is a potent inhibitor of SARS coronavirus infection and spread; Virology Journal, 2005; Martin J. Vincent, Eric Bergeron, et al.][42]
+   - [Chloroquine is a potent inhibitor of SARS coronavirus infection and spread; Virology Journal, 2005; Martin J. Vincent, Eric Bergeron, et al.][42]

-[Quercetin and Zinc: Zelenko Treatment Protocol ][43]
+   - [Quercetin and Zinc: Zelenko Treatment Protocol ][43]

-[Dr. Zelenko's Covid-19 Related Writings][44]
+   - [Dr. Zelenko's Covid-19 Related Writings][44]

-[covexit.com: Interviews with Dr. Zelenko and a number of informative articles pertaining to the protocol][45]
+   - [covexit.com: Interviews with Dr. Zelenko and a number of informative articles pertaining to the protocol][45]

-[COVID-19 Outpatients - Early Risk-Stratified Treatment with Zinc plus Low-Dose Hydroxychloroquine and Azithromycin: A Retrospective Case Series Study ][46]
+   - [COVID-19 Outpatients - Early Risk-Stratified Treatment with Zinc plus Low-Dose Hydroxychloroquine and Azithromycin: A Retrospective Case Series Study ][46]

-[Hydroxychloroquine and Zinc With Either Azithromycin or Doxycycline for Treatment of COVID-19 in Outpatient Setting][47]
+   - [Hydroxychloroquine and Zinc With Either Azithromycin or Doxycycline for Treatment of COVID-19 in Outpatient Setting][47]

-[thedesertreview.com: Dr. George Fareed and Dr. Brian Tyson share early treatment protocol (updated);][48] April 6, 2021
+   - [thedesertreview.com: Dr. George Fareed and Dr. Brian Tyson share early treatment protocol (updated);][48] April 6, 2021

-[covexit.com: Prophylaxis & Early Treatment in Nursing Homes – a Webinar with Dr Robin Armstrong and Dr George Fareed; Nov 10, 2020][49]
+   - [covexit.com: Prophylaxis & Early Treatment in Nursing Homes – a Webinar with Dr Robin Armstrong and Dr George Fareed; Nov 10, 2020][49]

-[Drs.
+   - [Drs.
 Fareed and Tyson: A Protocol for the Prevention and Early Treatment of COVID-19 in Nursing Homes][50]

-[Local frontline doctors modify COVID treatment based on results (The Protocol of Drs.
+   - [Local frontline doctors modify COVID treatment based on results (The Protocol of Drs.
 Fareed and Tyson)][51]

-[Stew Peters interviews Dr. Vladimir Zelenko ][52]
+   - [Stew Peters interviews Dr. Vladimir Zelenko ][52]

-[Covid Outpatient Care - Because Prevention & Early Treatment are Best!][53]
+   - [Covid Outpatient Care - Because Prevention & Early Treatment are Best!][53]

-[Ivermectin: Top 15 Articles & Interviews][54]
+   - [Ivermectin: Top 15 Articles & Interviews][54]

-[Prophylaxis and Early Therapies for Covid-19 in Nursing Homes: Highlights With Robin Armstrong, MD, Texas, George Fareed, MD, California, Prof. Thomas Borody, MD, Australia, Prof. Christian Peronne, MD, France][55]
+   - [Prophylaxis and Early Therapies for Covid-19 in Nursing Homes: Highlights With Robin Armstrong, MD, Texas, George Fareed, MD, California, Prof. Thomas Borody, MD, Australia, Prof. Christian Peronne, MD, France][55]

-[covexit.com: A Protocol for the Prevention and Early Treatment of COVID-19 in Nursing Homes; Dr. George Fareed; Dec 9, 2020][56]
+   - [covexit.com: A Protocol for the Prevention and Early Treatment of COVID-19 in Nursing Homes; Dr. George Fareed; Dec 9, 2020][56]

-[C19Protocols: Early Treatment Protocols][57]
+   - [C19Protocols: Early Treatment Protocols][57]

-[covexit.com: A number of articles and videos about the Fareed & Tyson Protocol and recommendations for Covid care in nursing homes][58]
+   - [covexit.com: A number of articles and videos about the Fareed & Tyson Protocol and recommendations for Covid care in nursing homes][58]

-[Prospective Cohort of Fluvoxamine for Early Treatment of Coronavirus Disease 19; Seftel & Boulware; Open Forum Infectious Diseases; Feb, 2021][59]
+   - [Prospective Cohort of Fluvoxamine for Early Treatment of Coronavirus Disease 19; Seftel & Boulware; Open Forum Infectious Diseases; Feb, 2021][59]

-[Do Zinc Supplements Enhance the Clinical Efficacy of Hydroxychloroquine?: a Randomized, Multicenter Trial; Sherief Abd-Elsalam et al.; Biological Trace Element Research; Nov 27, 2020][60]
+   - [Do Zinc Supplements Enhance the Clinical Efficacy of Hydroxychloroquine?: a Randomized, Multicenter Trial; Sherief Abd-Elsalam et al.; Biological Trace Element Research; Nov 27, 2020][60]

-[Immunopharmacological perspective on zinc in SARS-CoV-2 infection; Sima Heydarzadeh Asl et al.; International Immunopharmacology; July, 2021][61]
+   - [Immunopharmacological perspective on zinc in SARS-CoV-2 infection; Sima Heydarzadeh Asl et al.; International Immunopharmacology; July, 2021][61]

-[University of Minnesota: Covid-19: Evidence-Based Medicine- Zinc; Feb 13, 2021][62]
+   - [University of Minnesota: Covid-19: Evidence-Based Medicine- Zinc; Feb 13, 2021][62]

-[U.S. Pharmacist- Affordable Medicines: Common Supplements Might Reduce COVID Severity; July 10, 2020-][63] The Eastern Virginia Medical School (EVMS) and other health organizations recommend a prophylactic combination of the following supplements: vitamin C (500 mg) and quercetin (250 mg-500 mg twice a day) with zinc (75 mg-100 mg per day), melatonin (0.3 mg-2 mg) each night, and vitamin D3 (1,000-4,000 IU per day).
+   - [U.S. Pharmacist- Affordable Medicines: Common Supplements Might Reduce COVID Severity; July 10, 2020: ][63]The Eastern Virginia Medical School (EVMS) and other health organizations recommend a prophylactic combination of the following supplements: vitamin C (500 mg) and quercetin (250 mg-500 mg twice a day) with zinc (75 mg-100 mg per day), melatonin (0.3 mg-2 mg) each night, and vitamin D3 (1,000-4,000 IU per day).
 Famotidine (20 mg-40 mg per day).
 (For patients with mild symptoms, EVMS recommends the same combination, with optional additions of ivermectin (150 ug-200 ug per kg as a single dose), and one low-dose or regular aspirin per day.)

-[Perspectives on plant flavonoid quercetin-based drugs for novel SARS-CoV-2; Manjesh Saakre et al.; Beni-Suef University Journal of Basic and Applied Sciences; Mar 24, 2021][64]
+   - [Perspectives on plant flavonoid quercetin-based drugs for novel SARS-CoV-2; Manjesh Saakre et al.; Beni-Suef University Journal of Basic and Applied Sciences; Mar 24, 2021][64]

 ## 2. MATH+, I-MASK+, I-RECOVER Protocol, first developed by Dr. Paul E. Marik: